dallas-hall/learning-linux-and-bash/linux/red-hat/red-hat-rh024.md

 ## vim

-EX COMMAND actually means EXTENDED COMMAND mode.
+`vi` is in the POSIX standard so it will always be installed on the system, `vim` is `vi` improved.
+It has ia few modes:
+1. Command mode, this is the default mode, any key press is treated as a command.
+2. Extra command mode (i.e. ex command mode), press `:` to enter this mode to enter additional complex commands.
+3. Insert mode, press `i` to enter this mode and any key press is treated as typing into the file
+4. Visual mode, press `v` to enter this mode and you can highlight and select text for copying and pasting.

-`Shift` + double `z` will save and exit `vim` when the file already has a name.
+`Shift` + double `z` will save and exit `vim` when the file already has a name, this is the same as `wq` or `x`.

+Use `vimtutor` to learn the basics.

 ## Users & Groups

+Linux is a multi-user system and may have more than 1 person using it at the same time.
+There are also different processes running on the system that need to be uniquely identified.
+So a user identifers who are you on the Linux system.
+There are 3 types of user accounts in Linux
+1. Regular human users, they can log in and have their own private files and folders.
+2. System users, these are programs running on the system that also have their own private files and folders.
-A user identifers who are you on the Linux system.
+3. Root user, i.e. the super user, a user that can do anything on the system.

+Some basic rules about users and groups:
-* A user can be a member of many group.
+* A user can be a member of many groups.
 * When a user is created there is also a group created with the same name of the username.
 The user is automatically added to this group.
 This is called the primary group.
 * All other groups that the user is a member of are called supplementary groups.

-Everything in a system is identifiable through a numeric ID.
-* A user ID is the numeric identifier of the user.
+* Every user has a unique user ID number, known as a uid.
-* Groups have group IDs as well.
+* Every group has a unique group ID number, known as a guid.
+* The uid and guid for the user's primary group are typically the same.

-When deleting a user, the user's data is not autoamtically deleted (i.e. their $HOME remains).
+* When deleting a user, the user's `$HOME` is not automatically deleted.

-User account information is stored inside a file called `/etc/passwd` but their password is stored inside `/etc/shadow`
+* User account information is stored inside a file called `/etc/passwd` but their password is stored inside `/etc/shadow`.

-`whoami` tells you who you are currently logged in as.
+* The `wheel` group is commonly used to grant `sudo` access to users.

 ## File Permissions